GulnurAcar/pj-sevgilit/index.md

 + We decided on the groups.
 Our group name is **datING** and other members are Bilge Uzuner, Sefa Erbaş.
 (Also me Türkan Sevgili:) )

-### Udacity Update

-I finished first 3 lessons (What is EDA?, R Basics, Explore One Variable) on the Udacity course.
-I did all the work required and all the quizes.

 ## Week 2 (Oct 10)